Ferrovial

-Ferrovial, S.A. ([feroˈβjal]), previously Grupo Ferrovial, is a Spanish multinational company that operates in the infrastructure sector for transportation and mobility with four divisions: Highways, Airports, Construction, and Mobility and Energy Infrastructure.
-The Highway sector develops, finances, and operates tolls on highways such as the 407 ETR, the North Tarrant Express, the LBJ Express, Euroscut Azores, I-66, I-77, NTE35W, and Ausol I. The Airports sector operates at Heathrow, Glasgow, Aberdeen, and Southampton.
-The Construction business designs and carries out public and private works such as roads, highways, airports, and buildings.
-The Mobility and Energy Infrastructure Department is responsible for managing renewable energy, sustainable mobility, and circular economy projects.
+Ferrovial S.E. ([feroˈβjal]), previously Grupo Ferrovial, is a Spanish multinational company that operates in the infrastructure sector for transportation and mobility with four divisions: Highways, Airports, Construction, and Mobility and Energy Infrastructure.
+The Highway sector develops, finances, and operates tolls on highways such as the 407 ETR, the North Tarrant Express, the LBJ Express, Euroscut Azores, I-66, I-77, NTE35W, and Ausol I. The Construction business designs and builds public and private works such as roads, highways, airports, and buildings.
+The Mobility and Energy Infrastructure Department is responsible for managing renewable energy, sustainable mobility, and circular-economy projects.
 Ferrovial is present in more than 20 countries where its business lines operate.

-In 2021, Ferrovial Services' infrastructure services area in Spain was sold to Portobello and the closing of the sale of its Environmental business in Spain and Portugal was signed in an agreement with PreZero, a Schwarz Group company.
+In 2021, Ferrovial Services' infrastructure services area in Spain was sold to Portobello, and its Environmental business in Spain and Portugal was sold to PreZero (part of Schwarz Group).

 History

 20th century

 Ferrovial was founded by Rafael del Pino y Moreno in 1952 as a company focused on railway construction.
 Its first works consisted of the renovation of tracks for Renfe and operating railroad tie sleeper workshops.

-It receives its first international project in 1954: a railway project in Venezuela, and in 1956, it renovated the railway between Bilbao and Portugalete.
+The company received its first international project, a railway project in Venezuela, in 1954.
+Two years later, it renovated the railway between Bilbao and Portugalete.

-In the 60's, Ferrovial focused on the road market through the Redia Plan11 and the concession of the Bilbao-Behobia Highway, the first toll road tendered with private financing and management in Spain.
+In the 1960s, Ferrovial focused on the road market through the Redia Plan11 and the concession of the Bilbao-Behobia Highway, the first toll road tendered with private financing and management in Spain.
+During 1974, the company obtained its second concession in Spain, the Burgos-Armiñón highway, which linked Burgos with Bilbao and the French border of Behobia.
+In the late 1970s, it began building 700 kilometers of roads in Libya, with completion in 1986.